goharbor/harbor/docs/user_guide.md

 - `harbor-nightly`, pushed 8/14/2019 06:00am
 - `harbor-latest`, pushed 8/14/2019 09:00am

 You configure a retention policy to retain the two latest tags that match `harbor-*`, so that `harbor-rc` and `harbor-latest` are deleted.
-However, since all tags refer to the same SHA digest, this also policy would also delete the tags `harbor-1.8` and `harbor-release`, so all tags are retained.
+However, since all tags refer to the same SHA digest, this policy would also delete the tags `harbor-1.8` and `harbor-release`, so all tags are retained.

 ### Combining Rules on a Respository